davidmstanleyjr/travel-app/README.md

 The search logic wasn't difficult.
 I used an onload event and autocomplete and everything just fell into place.
 Google makes it easy to implement that logic.

-Map styles js comes from a website that allows you to beautify your maps.
+Map styles.js comes from a website that allows you to beautify your maps.
 It's pretty cool.
 It's called Snazzy maps.

 ## Screenshots